the shape of thoughts

 The event is designed to help you connect across the full cohort.
 You’ll have structured opportunities to mix, share ideas, and learn from others — so the network you build here will go beyond your core team.

-Artists — illustrators, animators, storytellers, and metaphor-makers
+• Artists — illustrators, animators, storytellers, and metaphor‑makers, curious souls with an idea to explore

-Data scientists and researchers — especially those curious about emotion, language, and visualisation
+• Data scientists and researchers — especially those curious about emotion, language, and visualisation

 We’re especially excited by people who want to explore unfamiliar ideas, work in cross‑disciplinary ways, and create something that feels human.